Post-Civil War Alexandria

 In the years following the war, Rapides Parish began to diversify its economy.
 The timber industry gained prominence, with pine forests being harvested for lumber, and later, the discovery of oil and gas reserves led to an economic boom.
 Today, Rapides Parish continues to thrive, with a mixture of agriculture, industry, and tourism contributing to its vibrant economy and cultural heritage.

-This timeline provides a condensed summary of the historical journey of Rapides Parish, Louisiana.
+This timeline provides a concise overview of the key events in the history of Rapides Parish, Louisiana.

 • 1803: Rapides Parish is established as part of the Territory of Orleans